Physics of the planetary magnetospheres

 - Jan-Erik Wahlund is the principal investigator (PI) for the Radio and Plasma Wave Investigation (RPWI) instrument

 - Jan Bergman is the instrument manager of the RPWI consortium

 - Yuri Khotyaintsev and Anders Eriksson are responsible for the RPWI operations

 - Michiko Morooka and Niklas Edberg are working on JUICE preparations

 The BepiColombo mission is a joint ESA and JAXA mission with two spacecraft, the Mercury Magnetospheric Orbiter (MMO) and the Mercury Planetary Orbiter (MPO).
-The mission is scheduled for launch in 2017 and will reach Mercury in 2014.
+The mission was launched in 2018 and will reach Mercury in 2025.
 The main objectives of BepiColombo are to study Mercury, its interior structure, surface, magnetic field, and magnetosphere.
 Mercury has a very interesting magnetosphere to study, since it has no ionosphere and is so close to the Sun, resulting in a massive emission of photoelectrons on the dayside of the planet.
 These unusual conditions give rise to interesting problems concerning the closure of the magnetospheric currents.
 IRF in Uppsala and KTH have provided the electric field experiment Mercury Electric Field In Situ TOol (MEFISTO) on board the Japanese orbiter MMO.
 The MEFISTO instrument will make the first-ever in situ measurements of static and electric fields in Mercury's environment.
 It will also investigate, e.g., particle acceleration structures, field-aligned currents and their closure, plasma convection, charge flow between hemispheres and substorm phenomena.